IglooVision/ofxKramerMatrixControl/README.md

 Basic interface to control a Kramer matrix.

-It uses Protocol 3000 over a Ethernet.
+It uses Protocol 3000 over Ethernet.

 #XML Tags

-<Settings> The root element
+Settings - The root element

-<port> - The communication port that will be used
+port - The communication port that will be used

-<kramerIP> - The ip that is assigned to the Kramer matrix
+kramerIP - The ip that is assigned to the Kramer matrix

-<commandString> - All the required commands can be set here
+commandString - All the required commands can be set here

 #Versions